bridgecrew-perf6/chainlink-deployments/README.md

 The next milestone is to incorporate Chainlink's AnyAPI, Data feeds, VRF1, and VRF2 into existing blockchain applications and products.

-For full transparency, unsuccessful attempts were made to integrate Chainlink VRF2 within my random number generator toy-model running on the Rinkeby Testnet.
-The file used for the attempted integrations is `RaffleVRF3.sol`
+For full transparency, unsuccessful attempts were made to integrate Chainlink VRF2 within [my random number generator toy-model]((https://github.com/codesport/blockchain-random-numbers) running on the Rinkeby Testnet.
+The file used for the attempted integrations is [`RaffleVRF3.sol`](https://github.com/codesport/chainlink-deployments/blob/master/contracts/RaffleVRF3.sol).

 The errors can basically be summarized as "unable to calculate gas".
 For example: